 As such, our employment law firm does not do labour law other than act for employers in defence of union drives (all we usually do is employment law).
 Why?
 The old unions all have their own legal counsel from traditional union side only law firms, and if another law firm (like ours) does not limit itself to union side law, or employee side employment law only, unions will not hire that firm.
 Therefore, as Dutton Employment Law acts for both employers and employees, we will not market ourselves to trade unions.
 In addition, we have realized, as so many have, that Labour law is an increasingly small portion of all workplace disputes in Ontario.
 More and more employers are becoming union free, and less and less workplaces are unionizing for the first time.

 If you are an employee seeking to unionize, or a trade union seeking counsel, we would suggest you please phone the Law Society of Upper Canada Referral Service directly at 1-855-947-5255 or 416-947-5255 (within the GTA), Monday – Friday, between 9 am – 5 pm.

-If you are an employer facing a union drive, please contact us, or another specialized employment and labour lawyer immediately; our law firm will act for employers in those circumstances to keep them union free and under the purview of employment law.
+If you are an employer facing a union drive please contact us; our law group will act for employers in those circumstances to keep them union free and under the purview of employment law.